rcn-ee/ti-opencl/docs/sphinx-doc/source/standalone-app-diffs.rst

 Within an OpenCL application, memory management for the C66 DSP is most naturally accomplished through the use of OpenCL buffers defined in the host application.
 OpenCL buffers can be defined in DDR, MSMC, and L2 memory regions.
-See :doc:`buffers` for details.
+See :doc:`memory/buffers` for details.
 If OpenCL buffers are use, this eliminates the need for heap management on the DSP, i.e. calls to malloc, call, free, etc...